guptakaran11/grasskode-website/content/post/travel/myanmar-inle.md

 	<em>Biking on the rustic roads</em>
 </p>

-We road slow and steady and were at a board announcing **Red Mountain Vineyard and Winery** in about 15 minutes since we had started from Nyaung Shwe.
+We rode slow and steady and were at a board announcing **Red Mountain Vineyard and Winery** in about 15 minutes since we had started from Nyaung Shwe.
 A small lane shot off the main road and inclined it's way to the winery.
 A group of four girls on cycles passed us by and the inclination separated the six of us in two groups.
 I was second in the faster group and Parul was leading the slower one.
 I waited for Parul at cycle parking and she came flustered at why I had not rode up the incline "together" with her.
 We had one of our silly spats and went to see the winery.

 <p class="postimg">
 	<img src="https://farm8.staticflickr.com/7778/26801383082_d368dae00d.jpg" alt="vineyard">